Moscow City Duma District 38

 Moscow City Duma District 38 is one of 45 constituencies in Moscow City Duma.
-Currently the district covers covers parts of Western Moscow outside the Moscow Ring Road as well as parts of Vnukovo in now-Novomoskovsky Administrative Okrug.
+Currently the district covers parts of Western Moscow outside the Moscow Ring Road as well as parts of Vnukovo in now-Novomoskovsky Administrative Okrug.

-The district has been represented since its creation in 2024 by Independent deputy Maria Voropayeva, a political advisor to LDPR leader Leonid Slutsky.
+The district has been represented since its creation in 2024 by Liberal Democratic Party faction leader Maria Voropayeva, LDPR first deputy chief of staff, who was elected as an Independent.